richiejp/jdp/README.md

 # JDP

-In simple terms; JDP makes creating test result reports (amongst other things) easy.
+Process and view data from many different sources.
+Regardless of how reliable those sources are or what algorithms and data structures you wish to use.

+JDP can fit into a fully automated pipeline, be used interactively or both.

-In less simple terms, JDP is an Extensible, sometimes automated, test/bug review and reporting development environment.
-The broader aim is to *make prototyping arbitrary reporting and inter-tool workflows cheap* so that experimentation in this area has a convex payoff.
+The broader aim is to *make prototyping arbitrary reporting and inter-tool workflows cheap*.
+So that we can perform many experiments with a high risk of failure.
+While incurring a limited cost for failed experiments and an unlimited payoff for successful ones.

+* JDP processes can be incrementally developed in an interactive, graphical environment (Jupyter).
-* JDP may be used as a library in a larger project or as an application/service[^1].
+* JDP may be used as a library in a larger project.
+* JDP has a distributed, highly-available data cache.
 * JDP is not a polished product for non-technical users, but you can use it to make that.
 * JDP makes data from multiple sources/trackers easily accessible, but it is